aws/aws-toolkit-azure-devops/README.md

 The [User Guide](https://docs.aws.amazon.com/vsts/latest/userguide/welcome.html) contains additional instructions for getting up and running with the extension.

-**NOTE:** The user-guide source content that used to live in this folder has been moved to its own [GitHub repository](https://github.com/awsdocs/aws-tools-ado-vsts-user-guide).

 ## Credentials Handling for AWS Services

 To enable tasks to call AWS services when run as part of your build or release pipelines AWS credentials need to have been configured for the tasks or be available in the host process for the build agent.
 Note that the credentials are used specifically by the tasks when run in a build agent process, they are not related to end-user logins to your Azure DevOps instance.